-Prerequisites: 12 credits in Anthropology and/or Sociology.
-Exclusions: Unavailable to students having credit for AN/S 336, ANTH333, or MIKM334.
+Unavailable to students having credit for AN/S 336, ANTH333, or MIKM334.

-Colonialism produced an enduring cultural legacy with a range of severe consequences for indigenous cultural reproduction and social organization.
+Cross-listed with MIKM3110 Colonialism produced an enduring cultural legacy with a range of severe consequences for indigenous cultural reproduction and social organization.
 Europe also felt the drastic consequences of its own expansionism.
 Course focuses on how indigenous self-definitions and traditions have been transformed, revitalized or created a new and considers indigenous peoples in a global perspective covering the past 500 years.